 Another 39 words (3 lines of text) are included under the topic Early Lelland Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Lelland family to Ireland
+Migration of the Lelland family

-at this time.
+Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Lelland were among these contributors, for they have been located in early North American records: Christopher Leland, who settled in Barbados with his servants in 1680; John Leyland, who arrived in Virginia in 1698; Adam Leland, who settled in Boston in 1715.